Akasho09/sem5/Computer Architecture/Sessional2/Coherence.md

 - invalidation ==> deletes the data in other private caches **Snoop-based C protocol** : For 4 or 8 core processprs A snoop-based protocol, also known as a `bus-snooping protocol`, is a method for maintaining cache coherency in a multiprocessor system.
 It uses a shared bus to connect all the caches and the main memory.
 When a processor writes to its cache, it broadcasts the address of the modified block to the bus.
 Other processors then check if they have a copy of the block and update or invalidate it as needed.
--Controller updates state of all the cache blocks whenever a Cache transition occours.
+- Controller updates state of all the cache blocks whenever a Cache transition occours.
-- States may be
-• valid-exclusive − The block is the only copy of the memory block.
-The cache and memory blocks are consistent.
-• Shared − There are several cached copies of the memory block and all of them are consistent.
-• Dirty − It is the only copy of the memory block and the memory block is inconsistent.
+**MSI**
+The MSI Protocol is a snooping-based coherence protocol used in multiprocessor systems with write-back caches.
+It uses three states: Modified (M), Shared (S), and Invalid (I), to maintain cache coherence when multiple processors access the same data.

 **Directory-based cache coherence protocol** is a mechanism used to manage cache coherence in multicore systems.
 It uses a centralized directory to keep track of the state of each cache line across multiple caches.
 This approach helps ensure data consistency by maintaining a global view of which caches hold copies.